springer-llms-deep-dive/llms-deep-dive-tutorials/tutorials/chapter9/README.md

 and captioning and explore ways to improve performance with fine-tuning and few-shot prompting.

-We set up two experiments with the same dataset to accomplish this goal.
+We set up two experiments using a dataset of images from sporting events to accomplish this goal.
 First, we will ask the model to identify which sport is in each image, both in a zero-shot framework and in a fine-tuned framework, and compare the results.
 Second, we will ask the model to write simple captions of